dbutss/AEMPY3/README.md

 This repository contains the following subdirectories:

- - 	**core**
+ - 	**core1d**
 	This directory contains the Fortran 90 source code for the computational core run by the Python toolbox.
 Currently it contains wrappers for the two systems used in Tellus: GTK4  and CGG Genesis. the numerics is derived from the AMIRA/CSIRO AirBeo software.
 Wrappers for GEOTEM are work in progress.

- -	**doc**
+ -	**info**
  	Doumentation for the toolbox, and some useful documentation for python, including the most important extensions, numpy, scipy, and matplotlib

  -	**modules**
- 	Contains the modules aemprocs.py and invprocs.py, which are called from the Python scripts run for different tasks of AEM inversion
+ 	Contains the modules aem.py, inv.py,  and mt.py which are called from the Python scripts run for different tasks of AEM inversion

  - 	**scripts**
- 	Contains the scripts  for preprocessing, visualization, and one-dimensional inversion of AEM data

- - 	**tutorial**
- 	Contains several scripts and data demonstratinmg explaining the typical work flow using the toolbox.
+ 	Contains the scripts  for preprocessing, visualization, and one-dimensional inversion of AEM data, explaining the typical work flow using the toolbox.

 Get your working copy via git from the command line:

 _git clone https://github.com/volkerrath/AEMPY3/_

-The scripts and jupyter notebooks are available in the subdirectory aempy3.
+The scripts and jupyter notebooks are available in the subdirectory AEMPY3/aempy3.

-This version will run under Python up to 3.7 (3.8 not tested).
+This version will run under Python up to 3.7 (3.8 not yet tested).
 To install it in an Linux environment (e.g. Ubuntu, SuSE), you need to the following:

 (1) Download the latest Anaconda or Miniconda version (https://www.anaconda.com/distribution/), and install by runing the downloaded bash script.

 (2) Create an appropriate conda environment (including the necessary prerequisites) by:

-_conda env create -f AEMPY3.yml_
+_conda env create -f AEMpy3.yml_

 (3) Activate this environment by: